 Watch this video for more details on the VEN.

 Illumination provides live insights to help you visualize application dependencies, view how exposed vulnerabilities are, and automatically recommend optimized policies for applications running across data centers and clouds.
-With Illumination you will gain live visibility into the layer-4 connections between workloads, including details about the flows – source, destination IPs, port protocol, and process names.
+With Illumination, you will gain live visibility into the Layer 4 connections between workloads, including details about the flows – source, destination IPs, port protocol, and process names.
 In addition, vulnerability maps provide a view into potentially vulnerable workloads and connections.

 Watch this video for the four reasons why visibility is critical to adaptive segmentation.

-Illumio ASP allows administrators to assign four dimensional labels to workloads to identify their Role, Application, Environment, and Location.
+Illumio ASP allows administrators to assign four dimensional labels to workloads to identify their role, application, environment, and location.
 These labels can then be used to apply security policies to specific parts of the application environment.
-The Illumio PCE converts these labelbased policies into rules that can be applied to the OS level firewall of the workload.
+The PCE converts these label-based policies into rules that can be applied to the OS level firewall of the workload.